 The key words are "productive relationships," and "recognize...business opportunities."
 This is very different from "any relationships" and "hoping there's somehow an opportunity."

-Observing what typically happens at networking events, these definitions seem to have been interpreted as "gathering a bunch of people at a venue and hoping to encounter an undefined 'someone' of undefined characteristics who, for undefined reasons, will want to give us business of some undefined type."
+Observing what typically happens at networking events, these definitions seem to have been interpreted as "gathering a bunch of people at a venue and hoping to encounter an undefined 'someone' possessing undefined characteristics who, for undefined reasons, will want to give us business of some undefined type, at some undefined time in the future."

 Pretty vague, eh?
 With everything so undefined, how could this possibly work?
 This is well beyond long-shot odds.
 No wonder most lawyers come home disappointed and discouraged.

-- Without specific, objective, easily-revealed characteristics, how could we know if the someones we meet are the right ones or not?
+Without specific, objective, easily-revealed characteristics, how could we know if those we meet are the right ones or not?

 Is everyone and anyone equally opportune for us?
 Of course not.
 So, if "anyone who can fog a mirror and order business cards" is a bit too broad a description, who do we want to meet at this event?
 What objective, easily-revealed characteristics would allow us to recognize a productive connection?